jimhigson/oboe.js-dissertation/main/main.md

 would be shown until they had all been called.

 One benefit of a unified model for streamed and short-lived content is that it allows a simpler security model.
-Because the transport is different, streaming security is usually implemented separately from other HTTP requests.
+Because the demands of the transport are different, streaming security is usually implemented separately from other HTTP requests.
 Schneier argues that "complexity is the worst enemy of security" [@simpleschneier Software Complexity and Security] and in